 And one more thing if you observe, for every generated electron, the hole is also getting generated.
 So, we can say that at the given temperature an equal number of holes and electrons are created in this silicon structure.
 And one more thing if you observe, as the electrons are moving from one place to the other place, the holes are also moving from one place to the other place.
 So, in conductor, we get a flow of current due to the two types of charges.

 One is due to the electrons and the second is due to the holes.
 Ans this the biggest difference between the conductor and the semiconductor.
 Because in the case of a conductor, we used to get a flow of current only due to electrons.

 Now, this semiconductor can be classified into two categories.
 One is an intrinsic semiconductor and the second is an extrinsic semiconductor.

-So, by doping the semiconductor, we can change the conductivity of the semiconductor material.
-And by changing the conductivity, we can control this semiconductor to behave in a specific manner.
-So, this is the reason, these semiconductor materials are preferred in the electronics industry.
-So, depending on the type of impurity or the dopant, the extrinsic semiconductors can be further classified as p-type or n-type semiconductors.
+So, by doping the conductor, we can change the conductivity of the semiconductor material.
+And by changing the conductivity, we can control this conductor to behave in a specific manner.
+So, this is the reason, these conductor materials are preferred in the electronics industry.
+So, depending on the type of impurity or the dopant, the extrinsic semiconductors can be further classified as p-type or n-type conductors.

 So, we can say that every trivalent atom creates one hole.
 So, in this way, by adding the trivalent atoms we can create an excessive amount of holes in the crystal structure.
 And these trivalent atoms are known as the acceptor atoms.
 Because each hole which is created by the atoms can accept the external free electron.
 Similarly, by adding the pentavalent impurities, the n-type semiconductor can be formed.
 So, in the pentavalent atoms, there are five electrons in the outermost orbit.